Managing session variables

 Session Variables Panel

-The panel for managing session variables is Session variables.
-To open it, select the option in the left menu Session variables.
-On the right side of the panel's title bar there is a magnifying glass icon that allows searching the variable list.
+The view for managing session variables is the panel Session Variables.
+To open it, select the option in the left menu Session Variables.
+On the right side of the panel's title bar there is a magnifying glass icon that allows searching the list of variables.

 Adding a new session variable

-Adding a new session variable is done by pressing the button Add session variable.
+A new session variable is added by pressing the button Add session variable.

-• Default value - the constant value of the variable
+• Default value - constant value of the variable

 • Output parameter - if the session variable will be an output parameter of the service, it will be specified here

-• Exposed - we mark whether the given session variable should be passed to the client explicitly.
-This option allows using the session variable in conditional expressions and formatters executed on the client side.
+• Exposed - we mark whether the given session variable is to be passed to the client explicitly.
+This option allows the session variable to be used in conditional expressions and formatters executed on the client side.
 If the session variable has the box unchecked, it is not sent to the client.

 • Gtm

-• GTM tag - the name of the GTM tag
+• GTM tag - name of the GTM tag

 • Statistics - enabling the option to send the variable's value to statistics.

 After leaving the name field, the variable is created.
-If a name is not defined for the variable, the system will automatically assign the value "empty" or a copy of that value if it already existed.
+If no name is defined for the variable, the system will automatically assign the value "empty" or a copy of that value if it already existed.

 Editing an existing session variable